linuxplayground/nabu-games/README.md

 Do not crash into your own tail or the walls.
 The goal is to stay alive as long as possible.
 You get 1 point for each apple you eat.

-Keyboard controls: `,` to move left and `.` to move right.
-You turn relative to the direction of movement.

 ## Tetris